YaserMarey/whatsapp_openai_chatbot/README.md

-# A simple implementation of the WhatsApp Cloud API with FastAPI
+# An implementation of a WhatsApp OpenAI Chatbot using WhatsApp Cloud API and Webhooks with FastAPI

 ## Installation